justinpearson/How-to-set-up-Raspberry-Pi/README.md

 ![](Images/raspi-config.png)

-1. Do NOT do **Change User Password** yet, we will come back to it after setting locale & keyboard.
+1. Do NOT **Change User Password** yet, the keyboard layout isn't set up.
+We will come back to it after setting locale & keyboard.
 2. Network Options
     1. Hostname: `raspberrypi3`
 3. Boot Options